seanpmaxwell/Typescript-Best-Practices/README.md

 - If there's focused-directory code which needs to be shared both locally and externally, you can place those items in `local/` as well **`local/` is not meant to be super strict**.
 - If a focused-directory has some shared code not used internally, **but it still makes sense to place that code in that particular focused-directory because it's very unique to that directory's purpose,** place those items in the **external/** folder.
 - If you want to be extra careful about some focused-directory items never being used externally, place them in a folder named **internal/**.
-- If some code in a focused directory isn't shared (that is, it's just used in one place but it was large enough to make separate file for) but you'd like to keep in separated from the other files at a focused-directories root, you can use `local/internal` for that as well: see the `sortTableData.ts` file in the example below.
+- If some code in a focused directory isn't shared (that is, it's just used in one place but it was large enough to make a separate file for) but you'd like to keep it separated from the other files at a focused-directory's root, you can use `local/internal` for that as well: see the `sortTableData.ts` file in the example below.

 Various focused directories in a React project:
 ```markdown